Therapy

 Becoming a Music Therapist, MT-BC

 Music Therapists are certified to work with people of all ages with various disabilities.
 A Career in Music Therapy offers challenge, opportunity, and remarkable rewards but it is not an easy, breezy path to Board Certification.
 It takes years of education and training, clinical hours, an intensive internship, board exams, and a career of learning to become an MT.
-Some believe that it takes a “special person” to be a therapist and I believe that to be true.

 Continue reading